 Each of us will experience more than one crisis in our lives.
 We’ll have to face death, disease, unemployment, war, civil unrest, climate change, divorce, the end of our working lives and the death of that identity, or all of the above.
 Since crisis is inevitable, ask yourself what is required of you so that you may become resilient?

 A pile of cash is a good start.
-But personally, I think that fully recognizing the reality of life’s crises is a step towards becoming resilient.
-We can better prepare ourselves for future times of pain, worry, sorrow, sadness, and fear by allowing ourselves to feel those things now and realizing that they’re a part of living.
+But personally, I think that fully recognising the reality of life’s crises is a step towards becoming resilient.
+We can better prepare ourselves for future times of pain, worry, sorrow, sadness, and fear by allowing ourselves to feel those things now and realising that they’re a part of living.
 These are natural human emotions that our culture conditions us to ignore and avoid because they’re “negative.”
 When we choose to avoid facing up to our feelings, we become fragile, because how we expect the world to be doesn’t line up with how it really is.

 I’ve been laid off on two separate occasions.
 The first time, I responded by convincing myself that becoming a lawyer would be noble, respected, and a way to never again feel financial insecurity.
 I bypassed dealing with my pain and rejection by throwing myself into the act of learning about law school and studying for the LSAT.
 In the end I’m grateful to have avoided that fate, but a couple of short years later I found myself getting laid off once again — facing the same emotions and being forced to learn a lesson I avoided learning the first time around.